shilohc/rss2018-team4/assets/posts/lab3.md

 Lab 3 marked the start of working with our actual, physical robot.
 As such, it entailed familiarizing ourselves with the necessary processes for interacting with it, such as powering the robot on and off, connecting its sensors, networking into it to save programs, and visualizing what it "saw" on our own laptops.
 As a culmination of all this, we had to make sure the robot could properly follow the "wall follower" code written in the previous lab.
 Finally, we wrote a safety controller to prevent high-speed crashes into obstacles and protect the car's expensive hardware against future crashes.

-## Proposed Approach - Shannon Hwang
+## Proposed Approach - Shannon Hwang, Akhilan Boopathy, Shiloh Curtis

 ### Initial Setup - Shannon Hwang